-10ML spore syringe.
-Mushroom spores suspended in aqueous solution.
+20ML spore syringe.
+Mushroom spores are suspended in an aqueous solution.

 Psilocybe azurescens contains unusually high concentrations of psychedelic molecules (psilocybin, psilocin, and baeocystin), which rack in at over 2% of the dry weight of the fruiting body, which is about twice the concentration of the more commonly encountered Psilocybe cubensis.

-*All mushroom spores sold on this website are for microscopy, taxonomy, and collections purposes only.
+*All mushroom spores sold on this website are for microscopy, taxonomy, and collection purposes only.
 Pictures and descriptions are for educational purposes only.